c-blake/lc/README.md

 In many little ways, `lc` tries hard to let you manage terminal real estate, targeting max information per row, while staying within an easy to visually parse table format.
 Features along these lines are terse 4 column octal permission codes, rounding to 3-column file ages, 4 column file sizes.

-If it succeeds too well you can have fewer, more spaced out columns with `lc -n4` or similar.
-If it succeeds too poorly, you can use `-m`, drop format fields *or* identify the most effective rename targets with `lc -w5 -W$((COLUMNS+10))` which shows the widest 5 files in each output column (formatted as if you had 10 more terminal cols).
+If it is too dense, you can have fewer, more spaced out columns with `lc -n4` or similar.
+If it is too sparse, you can use `-m`, drop format fields *or* identify the most effective rename targets with `lc -w5 -W$((COLUMNS+10))` which shows the widest 5 files in each output column formatted as if you had 10 more terminal cols.
 A hard-to-advocate-but-possible way to save space is `lc -oL`.
 Try it. { I suspect this minimizes rows within a table constraint, but the proof is too small to fit in the margin. ;-)  Maybe a 2D bin packing expert can weigh in with a counter example. }